 Advanced Facials

 In contrast to spa facials, clinical treatments involve medical-strength constituents and specific methods of treating pigmentation, which are safe.
+For a detailed check, can facial help pigmentation to fade away?

-Aerolase laser treatment: The Aerolase Neo is an aesthetic medical laser that works on all skin types and tones to treat hyperpigmentation, skin rejuvenation and tightening, acne marks, etc.
+The Aerolase Neo is an aesthetic medical laser that works on all skin types and tones to treat hyperpigmentation, skin rejuvenation and tightening, acne marks, etc.

 It treats the excess melanin in the deeper and outer layers of the skin with a 1064 nm Nd: YAG laser that has a pulse length of 650 microseconds.
 It does not overheat the skin, and it decreases the irritation and new spots post-treatment.
 It is safe, effective, and able to work on uneven skin tone, as well as dark spots in most skin types.